yl2342/ytsp25/README.md

 #### Database Errors
 If you encounter database issues:
 1. Ensure migrations are up to date: `flask db upgrade`
-2. If database is corrupted, reset it: `python reset_db.py`
+2. If database is corrupted, reset it: `python reset_seed_db.py` (This will recreate ytsp.db in the instance directory)

 #### Authentication Problems
 If you can't log in:
 1. Verify your credentials
-2. Reset your password through the login page
+2. We do not have a password reset functionality yet.
+If you forgot your password, please contact the developers or sign up for a new account.

-3. Check if your account is locked (after multiple failed attempts)
+---

 ## Contributing